-Overall, we can answer research questions (RQ1) and (RQ2): on the Baidu-ULTR dataset, unbiased learning-to-rank techniques do not bring any clear benefits, particularly when contrasted with the significant and reliable differences based on the choice of querydocument features and ranking loss.
-Our reranking results confirm the initial findings of Zou et al. [64].
+Overall, we can answer research questions (RQ1) and (RQ2): on the Baidu-ULTR dataset, unbiased learning-to-rank methods do not consistently improve ranking performance on expert annotations, particularly when contrasted with the significant and reliable differences based on the choice of query-document features and ranking loss.
+Our reranking results confirm the findings of Zou et al. [65].